 Contact the administrator of the IDP if you need help determining which source of metadata information you need to provide.
 You can also access steps for obtaining the necessary metadata from the following IDPs: Active Directory Federation Services (AD FS), NetIQ Access Manager, OpenAM, Shibboleth, and SimpleSAMLphp.

 - Click Show advanced settings to configure the following advanced settings as applicable:

-- Encrypt Assertion—Choose this option to indicate to the SAML IDP that ArcGIS Online supports encrypted SAML assertion responses.
-When this option is enabled, the IDP will encrypt the assertion section of the SAML responses.
-Even though all SAML traffic to and from ArcGIS Online is already encrypted by the use of HTTPS, this option adds another layer of encryption.
+- Encrypt Assertion—Select this option to indicate to the SAML IDP that ArcGIS Online supports encrypted SAML assertion responses.
+When this option is selected, the IDP encrypts the assertion section of the SAML response.
+All SAML traffic to and from ArcGIS Online is already encrypted by the use of HTTPS, but this option adds another layer of encryption.

 - Update profiles on sign in—Check this box to automatically synchronize account information (full name and email address) stored in ArcGIS Online user profiles with the latest account information received from the IDP.
 Checking this box allows your organization to verify, when a user signs in with an enterprise login, whether the IDP information has changed since the account was first created and if so, to update the user's ArcGIS Online account profile accordingly.

 - Enable SAML based group membership—Check this box to allow organization members to link specified SAML-based enterprise groups to ArcGIS Online groups during the group creation process.
 If you check this box, organization members with the privilege to link to enterprise groups will have the option of creating an ArcGIS Online group whose membership is controlled by an enterprise group managed by an external SAML IDP.
 Once a group is successfully linked to an external SAML-based group, each user's membership in the group is defined in the SAML assertion response received from the IDP every time the user logs in.
 To ensure that the ArcGIS Online group is successfully linked to the external enterprise group, the creator of the group must enter the exact name of the external enterprise group returned as the attribute value in the SAML assertion.
 The supported (case-insensitive) names for the attribute defining a user's group membership are: Group, Groups, Roles, MemberOf, member-of, http://schemas.xmlsoap.org/claims/Group, urn:oid:220.127.116.11.4.1.5918.104.22.168.1, and urn:oid:2.16.840.1.113722.214.171.124.1.25.